_web-faq-header-final.png

 + How do I cancel my Membership?

-Click cancel membership.
-You can cancel anytime, but please note that we do not offer refunds.
-To avoid being charged, cancel at least 3 days before your billing period ends.
+You can cancel your membership anytime from your Momence account.
+We do not offer refunds.
+To avoid being charged, cancel at least 3 days before your billing period renews.

 After years of not practicing yoga, I'm so happy I found Prana Yoga Center!
 The instructors are friendly & knowledgeable.
 The studio space is clean & inviting.
 I love the variety of classes & workshops they offer, and the fellow students are great as well.”